Offline Synchronization for the LiveLink™ for CAD Products

 When running COMSOL Multiphysics and a CAD software program side by side (on one computer), the LiveLink interface is used to associatively transfer geometry from the CAD software to COMSOL Multiphysics.
 In the other direction, from COMSOL Multiphysics to the CAD software, the interface enables you to update the dimensions in the CAD file.

-If you are unable to run the software on the same computer, the LiveLink interface now provides a new Offline synchronization mode so that, from the CAD software, you can save synchronization files, which you can load into the LiveLink node.
+If you are unable to run the software on the same computer, the LiveLink interface provides an Offline synchronization mode so that, from the CAD software, you can save synchronization files, which you can load into the LiveLink node.

 You can use the LiveLink interface bidirectionally, but synchronization is always initiated from COMSOL Multiphysics.
 The interface uses an associative transfer of your geometry from the CAD program to the COMSOL model that ensures that all of your geometry settings are retained.
 You can also modify the geometry in the CAD program by sending the name and value of a dimension or parameter to the CAD software.
 There, the geometry is updated and rebuilt and then finally transferred back to COMSOL Multiphysics.